bjaculina/CMPE-272-Lab-1/README.md

 # CMPE-272-Lab-1
 CMPE 272 Lab Assignment 1 - SpringBoot_RESTfull_Web_Services
-- This project uses springboot, Maven, and JDK 21
+- This project uses Springboot, Maven, and JDK 21

 ## Instructions on how to run application
  Markup : 1.
 Download zip file from repository